-Best Website for Android Enthusiast
+Best Websites for Android Enthusiast

 How safe is APKMirror?

-APKMirror is one of the few trustworthy apk hosting sites on the internet.
+APKMirror is one of the few trustworthy APK hosting sites owned by the same folks who run AndroidPolice.
 However, there is no way to be 100% sure.
-Google forbids the user to sideload the apk.
+Google frowns upon the users sideloading the APK.
 However, an Android enthusiast is willing to take that risk.
 Right?
-I’m pulling out apk from APKMirror for past 3 years and never had a problem of malware.
+I’ve been pulling out APK from APKMirror for past 3 years and never had a problem of malware.

-While you can always find the apk of popular apps from sites like APKMirror, it doesn’t have apk of all apps in Google play store, especially the less popular apps.
+While you can always find the APK of popular apps from sites like APKMirror, it doesn’t have APK of all apps in Google play store, especially the less popular apps.
 And this is where apps.evozi.com comes in.

 Is it safe?

-The sites directly fetched apk from the Google Play Store, so it’s unlikely the app will be infected with malware.
+The sites directly fetched APK from the Google Play Store, so it’s unlikely the app will be infected with malware.
 That said, there is no way to be 100% sure, you can only be 90% sure.
 I’m using apps.evoxi from the day it was launched in 2013 and never run into malware issue.
-However, it does give me timeout error sometimes, in such cases, you can use it’s alternative like apk-downloaders
+However, it does give me timeout error sometimes, in such cases, you can use it’s alternative like apk-downloaders.

 Related Video: Getting started with Reddit